zingale/phy504/docs/source/monte-carlo.rst

 ==============================

-A fun way to compute :math:`\pi` is to pick pairs of random numbers in the range :math:`[0, 1)` -- these will all fall inside a unit square, but we also check to see if they fall inside a circle of diameter ``1`` inscribed inside the unit square.
+A fun way to compute :math:`\pi` is to pick pairs of random numbers in the range :math:`[0, 1)`---these will all fall inside a unit square, but we also check to see if they fall inside a circle of diameter ``1`` inscribed inside the unit square.